Hastings Center News

 Project to Examine “Deliberate Extinction” of Species

-NEW YORK, October 4 – A new project at The Hastings Center will propose recommendations for deciding if especially dangerous species should be eradicated with gene editing technology.
+A new project at The Hastings Center will propose recommendations for deciding if especially dangerous species should be eradicated with gene editing technology.

-Candidate species could include mosquitos that transmit infectious diseases such as malaria; the new world screw worm, which eats the living flesh of animals including human beings; and rats, which pose public health and environmental threats to threatened and endangered species in many places.
+Candidate species could include mosquitos that transmit infectious diseases such as malaria; the new world screw worm (above), which eats the living flesh of animals including human beings; and rats, which pose public health and environmental threats to threatened and endangered species in many places.
 Nonetheless, the prospect of using genome editing to extinguish a wild species is inherently troubling for many people.